vchiang999/blog/content/blog/Personal-Online-CV/index.md

 ---
-title: 🎉🎉 Personal Online CV! 🎉🎉
+title: 🎉 Personal Online CV! 🎉
-date: "2023-07-11T20:47:32.169Z"
+date: "2023-07-13T20:47:32.169Z"
 description: "I'm so excited to share with you my new online CV!!"
 ---

-Summary: This marks the culmination of a transformative journey.
+#### Summary: This marks the culmination of a transformative journey.
 During this exercise, I acquired valuable skills in utilizing GitHub and Visual Studio Code, and successfully setting up an Azure static web app.
-Moreover, I have become more familiar with terminal commands, utilising them to push codes to GitHub and review and update codes from Visual Studio Code for my CV template.
+I have become more familiar with terminal commands, utilising them to push codes to GitHub and review and update codes from Visual Studio Code for my CV template.
 This hands-on experience not only imparted practical knowledge but also deepened my understanding of the tools and technologies involved.
 As a result, I now feel confident and enthusiastic about applying these newfound skills to future projects.

-🎉 This is my CV online! 🎉
+🎉 This is my CV online! 🎉 - [iam.vcknows.com](https://iam.vcknows.com)
 ![CV Online](./CV_Online.jpeg)

 Ok, it’s not that easy.
 Now that I have set up the necessary accounts, I am breaking it down into steps to show how I got it online.